-T moves its head to the right; since it still is in q_0 , it is in an infinite loop; stop with answer NO
+T moves its head to the right; since it still is in q_0 , it is in an infinite loop; stop with answer NO d and e are both undecidable.

 T scans cell 0 and sees in that cell a tape symbol it has seen there before; since it still is in q_0 , it is in an infinite loop; stop with answer NO. b and c are both undecidable.